lennerd/VipxBotDetectBundle/Resources/doc/index.md

 ## Usage

-Using the bundle is easy as simple using the detector service `vipx_bot_detect.detector`:
+Using the bundle is easy as using the detector service `vipx_bot_detect.detector`:

 ``` php
 <?php